peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `ERational​(EInteger numerator,
          EInteger denominator) ERational`<br>
- Initializes a new instance of the ERational.
+ Initializes a new instance of the ERational class.

 ## Methods